hapijs/catbox/README.md

 * `partition` - the partition name used to isolate the cached results across different servers. (required)

 ##### Mongo Specific
+Defaults are in parentheses after option.
 * `host` - the cache server hostname.
+(127.0.0.1)
 * `port` - the cache server port.
+(27017)
-* `username` - when the mongo server requires authentication
+* `username` - when the mongo server requires authentication (undefined)
-* `password` - used for authentication
+* `password` - used for authentication (undefined)
-* `poolSize` - number of connections to leave open that can be used for catbox
+* `poolSize` - number of connections to leave open that can be used for catbox (5)

 ##### Redis Specific
+Defaults are in parentheses after option.
 * `host` - the cache server hostname.
+(127.0.0.1)
 * `port` - the cache server port.
+(6479)

 ##### Memory Specific
 This is an experimental engine and should be avoided in production environments.
 * `maxByteSize` - Sets an upper limit on the number of bytes that can be consumed by the total of everything cached in the memory engine.
-Once this limit is reached no more items will be added to the cache.
+Once this limit is reached no more items will be added to the cache. (undefined)

-##### Defaults

-* 'redis' - Connects to 127.0.0.1:6379.
-* 'mongodb' - Connects to 127.0.0.1:27017, no authentication, and pool size 5.
-* 'memory' - No maxByteSize is set

 #### Client Interface